ayamgabenedict/ProtoCapsNet_LBP/README.md

-# **ProtoCapsNet: Enhancing Capsule Networks with LBP, Sigmoid Routing, and K-Means Routing**
+# **ProtoCapsNet: Enhancing Capsule Networks with LBP, Sigmoid Routing, and K-Means Clustering**

 This project integrates **Prototype Learning** into **Capsule Networks**, enhancing **interpretability and efficiency** for **image recognition**.
 Instead of **CNN, SoftMax, and Dynamic Routing**, this model uses: